- PIC MCUs

 It is often necessary to run some type of computation or analysis on your Analog-to-Digital Converter (ADC) results, whether it is filtering or verifying if a value falls within a certain range or not.
 Software is normally needed to handle these computations which ties up your Central Processing Unit (CPU).
-Using an Analog-to-Digital Converter with Computation provides the ability to do complex operations on the data collected by the ADC without needing CPU intervention.
-Through these on-chip features, you will no longer need to write code to see if your readings fall inside or outside of a certain window, average sample readings, or filter sample readings.
-Through this intelligent analog on the ADC, much of the computation that you may need can be executed by the peripheral itself instead of occupying your CPU resources.
+Using an Analog-to-Digital Converter with Computation and Context Saving provides the ability to do complex operations on the data collected by the ADC, as well as ADC channel sequencing and configuration management with zero CPU intervention.

-Free Running mode (for AVR MCUs) and Continuous Operation mode (for PIC MCUs) are available for most ADCs on recent PICand AVR devices.
+Free Running mode (for AVR MCUs) and Continuous Operation mode (for PIC MCUs) are available for most ADCs on recent PIC and AVR devices.
 In this mode, the ADC only needs to be triggered once.
 After being initialized, the ADC will continue to trigger itself until stopped.
-Through this, the ADC can continuously monitor your system without needing CPU intervention.
+This enables the ADC to continuously monitor your system without needing CPU intervention.

-The following strategies can be used to reduce the signal-to-noise ratio present in analog signal readings.
+The following strategies can be used to improve the signal-to-noise ratio present in analog signal readings.
 This can provide more precise measurements and reduce the potential for false positives within your system.

 In accumulation mode for PIC devices, each time the ADC is triggered the output is added to an accumulated value.
 After each ADC trigger, a threshold comparison is performed on the aggregate and if the threshold criteria are met, an interrupt may trigger based on user initialization.